Morphological Symmetries in Robotics: Background

 \subsubsection{Group structure and subgroups}

-To comprehend the structure of a symmetry group, it is often beneficial to break it down into simpler symmetry groups and analyze how these smaller groups interact to form the larger structure.
+To comprehend the structure of a (symmetry) group, it is often beneficial to break it down into simpler symmetry groups and analyze how these smaller groups interact to form the larger structure.
 For example, the symmetry group $\G$ of the Mini Cheetah robot in \cref{fig:teaser}, is of order $|\G|=8$, and can be defined as the direct product of three distinct reflection groups, $\G = \CyclicGroup[2] \times \CyclicGroup[2] \times \CyclicGroup[2]$ as depicted in \cref{fig:G_C2xC2xC2}.
 A subset of a group of symmetries, $\G' \subset \G$, is a symmetry subgroup if the subset is closed under composition and inversion, which is denoted as $\G'<\G$.
 In our example above, the group $\G$ contains three distinct subgroups of two elements each: $\{e, \g_{s}\}, \{e, \g_{t}\}$, and $\{e, \g_{f}\}$, depicted in~\cref{fig:G_C2xC2xC2}.
 Although these three reflections describe distinct transformations, these groups are structurally equivalent or \highlight{isomorphic} (iso$\sim$``same'' and morphic$\sim$``shape/structure'') to a reflection group.
 This means that, there exists a bijective map between the elements of the two groups, and this map preserves the group's structure.
 We denote the isomorphism property as $\{e, \g_{s}\} \cong \{e, \g_{t}\} \cong \{e, \g_{f}\} \cong \CyclicGroup[2]$.